 They must be digging up the road.
 Or is that a pile-driver?
 They’re building another new skyscraper apartment building across the river.

 No. “Coucou!
 Wake up.
 How can you sleep so long?”
 I recognize the voice of Marie-Laure.
+I smell Chanel No. 5.
+It was my mother’s scent and also hers.
+Confusing.
+It wafts toward me in bed.
+I open my eyes and answer.

 I don’t know.
 I’ve been having a succession of dreams.

-She comes into the bedroom.
-She has inherited her parents’ nineteenth-century château in a suburban part of Fontainebleau.
-What’s this town called?
-Savigny something.
-“You’re no anglophile or I would bring you a cup of tea.”
-Marie-Laure is an anglophile.
-She always takes advantage of me to speak English, English peppered with French when she wants to express something that she refers to as a sensibilité.
-“English is no good for some things.”
-She goes to the window and pulls open the floor to ceiling midnight-blue plush curtains.
-When did she say this house was built?
-Something like 1865.
-The last king of France, Louis Napoléon was on the throne.
-He lived in the palace of the Tuileries, which later were burned to the ground in a violent physical statement by the Communards.
-Only for these same Communards to be pretty much massacred as the ordre Républicain was re-established in Paris.
 The house is no château in the sense of a fortress with turrets; it’s a nineteenth-century grand free-standing mansion set in a nice sized piece of garden à l’anglaise, which means trees and pathways edged with flowers and shrubs.
-Marie-Laure spent summers in this house.
+Marie-Laure spent childhood summers in this house, it seems.
 I’ve been given what was once her room.
 She’s done it over as a chambre d’amis, guestroom.
 It’s full of reproduction Empire furniture she picked up in an atelier that was closing on the rue du Faubourg Saint Antoine.
 That street extending to the west of the Bastille used to be chockablock with these furniture manufacturers.
 Now, it’s clothing shops, trendy cafés, and the upper stories have become loft apartments.
 When she showed me the room, I burst out in admiration: It does look fantastic.
 She’s always had the best of taste.
 She even did a few years as a fairly chic interior decorator before her parents died and she got all the money.
 She’s always been the spoiled only-child, even twisting her Catholic parents into accepting one girlfriend after another.
 Her relationship with Catherine finally stuck.
 She hasn’t worked for a decade now.
 I have no idea what she does with her days.

 I sit up.
 I’m exposing my naked torso.
 Marie-Laure has turned and seen this.
 She gives a little giggle.
 “You’ve been going to the gym.
 Bravo, Monsieur.
 But I thought you’d given up on finding true love.”
 There’s that theatrical smirk of hers, her moue.
-Actually that pout is the first thing I liked about her when we were introduced at a gay Sunday afternoon party.
+Actually that pout is the first thing I liked about her when we were introduced at a gay Sunday afternoon party off the Place des Ternes.
 We all drank lots of champagne.
 I barely knew the host who had invited me.
 He was a young decorator on the way up.
 He could afford champagne on a Sunday afternoon.
 There were the usual women invited, not just his former “tricks,” mostly one-night-stands.
 Olivier was someone you might be attracted to at first, go home with, but soon realize that he was a mess in bed and a bit silly.
 Still, he made friends this way, seemingly, because there were a good twenty people at that party.
 Marie-Laure gravitated to me and, before I knew it, had put me in a taxi and taken me to my chambre de bonne, where we then attempted to have sex.
 She sat on my dick, which then proceeded to go limp.
 I was mortified and told her that it was the alcohol.
 Of course it wasn’t.
 In my journal later I mused that: “Le con tire, le cul rejette.”
 I mentioned my aphorism to a French gay friend, and he frowned and advised me not to share this with anyone else.

 “Catherine has gone to the market without you.
 So, you’ll have to cook what she’s found.
 Poor you.”
 Savigny-whatever is a village on its own with a couple of cafés, a couple of pharmacies, a lycée that drew students from Fontainebleau proper, and a famed Sunday market, where in season you could even buy truffles.
 “Since you now live in New York, darling, she’ll try and find une truffe pour toi… but I don’t think it’s quite the season yet.
 But you never know.”

 That would be amazing.
-I haven’t eaten a fresh truffle in years.

 “You could move back.”
 There’s that pout on her face again.
 She’s right.
 I could.
 I haven’t told her, but I have been thinking about it.